-1. The following matters shall be specially set for hearing at a date and time certain after the pleadings are at issue:
+- 1. The following matters shall be specially set for hearing at a date and time certain after the pleadings are at issue: - a.

-- a.
 Petitions to sell or encumber real property. - b.
-Petitions to ratify substantial or unusual unauthorized encroachments. - c.
-Exceptions to accountings. - d.
+Petitions to ratify substantial or unusual unauthorized encroachments. - Exceptions to accountings. - d.
 Petitions to admit wills to probate in solemn form. - e.
 Petitions for substantial encroachments for support of wards or to pay debts. - f.
 Petitions to set a year's support, to set aside exempt property or to determine an elective share. - g.
 Petitions to contest a will. - h.
-Petitions to establish lost or spoliated wills. - i.
-Petitions to construe provisions of wills. - j.
-Petitions to appoint conservators. - k.
+Petitions to establish lost or spoliated wills. - Petitions to construe provisions of wills. - j.
+Petitions to appoint Conservators.

+- k.
 Applications for fees that exceed \$15,000.00. - 1.
-Applications for a fee that is in excess of the guidelines set forth in Rule XIII. - m.
-All contested matters. - n.
+Applications for a fee that is in excess of the guidelines set forth in Rule XIII. - All contested matters. - n.
 Other matters such as those involving complex legal or factual issues or those that are expected to take more than thirty (30) minutes to be heard. - o.
-Matters involving trusts.

-2. When a matter is one that must be specially set for a hearing pursuant to Rule VIII, it is the responsibility of the attorney of record to obtain a special setting from the Judge's secretary.
+Matters involving trusts. - 2.
+When a matter is one that must be specially set for a hearing pursuant to Rule VIII, it is the responsibility of the attorney of record to obtain a special setting from the Judge's secretary.
 Upon requesting a special setting, if counsel reasonably anticipates that the time required will likely exceed thirty (30) minutes, this fact shall be brought to the attention of the Judge's secretary for scheduling purposes.
 No matter shall be specially set unless the attorney requesting the setting reasonably expects that all parties will be prepared to have the matter heard at the time set.
-Attorneys shall notify the Court as soon as it appears that a specially set matter cannot be heard on the date scheduled.

-3. It shall be the responsibility of the attorney who requests the special setting to give written notice to all interested parties.
+Attorneys shall notify the Court as soon as it appears that a specially set matter cannot be heard on the date scheduled. - 3.
+When more than one attorney is involved in a matter to be specially set, the setting will be scheduled only when all attorneys are either present in open court in order to obtain a setting, or they sign a Consent Order setting the time and date of the matter to be heard, and one of the attorneys presents it to the Court for approval. - 4.
+It shall be the responsibility of the attorney who requests the special setting to give written notice to all interested parties.
 Interested parties entitled to notice shall include the creditors of a decedent's estate if the estate is expected to become insolvent and shall also include the State of Tennessee if some or all of the estate may escheat or be payable to the State of Tennessee.
-Service of process shall also be made if required by law.

-4. The Court, in its discretion, may hear the above matters without a special setting upon good cause shown, provided that the Court finds that notice has been given or that notice is not required.

-5. In all will contests and will construction contests the attorney for the estate shall file a Motion For Scheduling Order (pursuant to Rule 16 of the Tennessee Rules of Civil Procedure) within 60 days after an answer to the will contest or will construction petition is filed.
-A copy of the motion shall be delivered to the Judge's secretary at the time it is filed.
-The Court shall set the motion for hearing as soon as practicable unless all parties submit a Consent Scheduling Order.
+Service of process shall also be made if required by law. - 5.
+The Court, in its discretion, may hear the above matters without a special setting upon good cause shown, provided that the Court finds that notice has been given or that notice is not required. - 6.
+In all will contests and contested will construction matters, the attorney for the estate shall file a Motion For Scheduling Order (pursuant to Rule 16 of the Tennessee Rules of Civil Procedure) within 60 days after an Answer to the will contest or Will Construction Petition is filed.
+A copy of the Motion shall be delivered to the Judge's secretary at the time it is filed.
+The Court shall set the

+Motion for hearing as soon as practicable unless all parties submit a Consent Scheduling Order.